NSHipster/articles/2013-12-02-nsnotification-and-nsnotificationcenter.md

 The `name` and `object` parameters of both methods are used to decide whether the criteria of a posted notification match the observer.
 If `name` is set, only notifications with that name will trigger, but if `nil` is set, then _all_ names will match.
 The same is true of `object`.
 So, if both `name` and `object` are set, only notifications with that name _and_ the specified object will trigger.
 However, if both `name` and `object` are `nil`, then _all_ notifications posted will trigger.

 > <sup>*</sup>See for yourself!
-An ordinary iOS app fires dozens of notifications just in the first second of being launched—many that you've probably never heard of before, nor will never have to think about again.
+An ordinary iOS app fires dozens of notifications just in the first second of being launched—many that you've probably never heard of before, nor will ever have to think about again.

 ~~~{objective-c}
 NSNotificationCenter *center = [NSNotificationCenter defaultCenter];